What role does self-preservation play in our life, career, and relationships?

 - Purpose-filled and inspirational media (e.g., writings, music, and video).
 These resources can give you a lift and aid you in sorting out your concerns to see clearly, so you can get past obstacles and thrive.

 - Relaxation activities are a great way to ease your mind, rejuvenate your body and invigorate your emotional health.
 For some, relaxation can be as simple as taking a regular yoga class.
 For others, it requires a complete get-a-way (a vacation away from the regular crowd and setting).
 You can choose one of these or something in between.
 It doesn’t matter.
-What matters is that you find an activity that invokes tranquility and removes tension or anxiety, allowing you to begin again – refreshed, recharged, and refocused.
+What matters is finding an activity that invokes tranquility and removes tension or anxiety, allowing you to begin again – refreshed, recharged, and refocused.

 Your Success Requires Self-Preservation